Cbyernus/SteamVR/Vulkan.md

 	virtual uint32_t GetVulkanDeviceExtensionsRequired( VkPhysicalDevice_T *pPhysicalDevice, VR_OUT_STRING() char *pchValue, uint32_t unBufferSize ) = 0;
 ```

-The extensions to enable need to match the SteamVR runtime software and will change as SteamVR gets updated, so your application needs to make sure to call this at runtime and use the output result to enable extensions at instance and device creation time. **This is important, as just copying the result of these calls once into your application will cause it to break in the future when SteamVR gets updated with a newer version of its Vulkan submission code.**
+The extensions to enable need to match the SteamVR runtime software and will change as SteamVR gets updated, so your application needs to make sure to call this at runtime and use the output result to enable extensions at instance and device creation time. **This is important, as just copying the result of these calls once into your application will cause it to break in the future when SteamVR gets updated with a newer version of its Vulkan submission code**.

 ## Image description